 Maintaining Your Student Visa Status

 Degree program attendance records are checked monthly and warning letters are sent to the students who have failed to maintain at least 75% attendance in each class.
 Continued attendance failures will result in temporary academic suspension or dismissal.
 Students that stop attending for more than a full month will be directly reported to USCIS in accordance with USCIS reporting requirements.
-The incomplete (I) letter grade will not be assigned to the classes in which the student failed to maintain 75% attendance.
-Receiving an incomplete grade is NOT a legitimate reason for a student to gain an academic extension.
+The “incomplete” (I) letter grade will not be assigned to the classes in which the student failed to maintain 75% attendance.
+Receiving an incomplete grade is not a legitimate reason for a student to gain an academic extension.
 Please see our grading policy for further detail.

-Student attendance records in the intensive English as a Second Language program are also evaluated monthly and students are sent warning letters if they fail to attend at least 80% of their classes in a given month.
+Student attendance records in the intensive English as a Second Language program are also evaluated monthly and students are sent warning letters if they fail to attend at least 75% of their classes in a given month.
 Those who are sent a third warning letter will also receive a Cancellation of Continued Enrollment Notice.
 Students may be considered “Out of Status” and will be required to see the International Student Advisor to discuss their status.
 Students who do not to report to the school for this meeting will be reported to USCIS for failure to maintain proper attendance.
 If you are considered “Out of Status” you may not be allowed to:

 - Extend your period of study